 Until 2 years ago I was a total mess at online security.
 I always used a short and easy to remember the password for every single site.
 Same login and same password.
 I didn’t know anything about how they were stored back then.
 Around that time I heard about the play station network leak and all the damage it causes.
 I finally realized that it could have happened to me.
 This sense of unease got worse when I read a post on a tech blog of a blogger who lost all his photos because someone broke into his iCloud account and erased his HDD.

 I finally decided to buy a password manager and went through all my most important logins and changed them to a randomly generated password.
 I’ve been in relative peace from that moment on.

 After the lengthy setup process logging in to websites is actually easier.
 Your credentials will get auto-filled with a single click (or keypress).

 Once you feel comfortable with using a password manager you can start using 2-factor authentication as well.
 Don’t rush it though.
-Already switching from not using to using a password manager is a big chance and too much change too quickly would just make you go back to the start.
+Already switching from not using to using a password manager is a big change and too much if it too quickly would just make you go back to the start.

 I’m going to talk about two-factor authentication in the next installment.